 Over the last ten years, the UBC Faculty of Medicine has expanded, more than doubling medical school enrolment and significantly increasing the number of postgraduate trainees.
 Within this expansion, the Province of B.C. has worked to reduce barriers to practice for International Medical Graduates, and has more than tripled entry-level IMG residency training positions to 58.

 As medical education varies widely among IMGs, prior to gaining access to residency in Canada, all IMGs must complete a series of standardized assessments to ensure they meet the minimum Canadian medical education standards and have the required skills to start residency training.
-IMGs seeking to be matched to a residency position in British Columbia for CaRMS 2018 and beyond are required to participate in UBC’s Clinical Assessment Program (CAP).
-The CAP provides a transparent and equitable process designed to support UBC residency programs not only to assess candidates’ past clinical experience, but evaluate their potential for success in residency training and suitability for working in communities across B.C.
+IMGs seeking to be matched to a residency position in British Columbia are required to participate in UBC’s Clinical Assessment Program (CAP).
+The CAP provides a transparent and equitable process designed to support UBC residency programs assess candidates’ past clinical experience, and evaluate their potential for success in residency training and suitability for working in communities across B.C.